cscart/docs/en/user_guide/payment_methods/paypalpro.rst

 .. important::

     Please note that PayPal doesn’t accept new registrations for PayPal Pro.
 The article is relevant only for the existing users of that solution.
-    If you are using CS-Cart 4.18.1, we recommend using :doc:`PayPal Checkout for Store Builder </user_guide/payment_methods/paypal_checkout>` or :doc:`PayPal Commerce Platform for Multi-Vendor </user_guide/payment_methods/paypal_commerce_platform>` instead.
+This is a part of :doc:`PayPal payments </user_guide/addons/paypal_payments/index>` [Deprecated] add-on. `See this article for current, up-to-date PayPal solutions integrated with CS-Cart </user_guide/payment_methods/paypal>`.

 .. note::